Griffin1989106/pyGuard/README.md

 ## Custom Rules

-Guarddog allows to implement custom sourcecode rules.
+pyGuard allows to implement custom sourcecode rules.
-Sourcecode rules live under the [guarddog/analyzer/sourcecode](guarddog/analyzer/sourcecode) directory, and supported formats are [Semgrep](https://github.com/semgrep/semgrep) or [Yara](https://github.com/VirusTotal/yara).
+Sourcecode rules live under the [pyGuard/analyzer/sourcecode](pyGuard/analyzer/sourcecode) directory, and supported formats are [Semgrep](https://github.com/semgrep/semgrep) or [Yara](https://github.com/VirusTotal/yara).

-* Semgrep rules are language-dependent, and Guarddog will import all `.yml` rules where the language matches the ecosystem selected by the user in CLI.
+* Semgrep rules are language-dependent, and pyGuard will import all `.yml` rules where the language matches the ecosystem selected by the user in CLI.
 * Yara rules on the other hand are language agnostic, therefore all matching `.yar` rules present will be imported.

-Is possible then to write your own rule and drop it into that directory, Guarddog will allow you to select it or exclude it as any built-in rule as well as appending the findings to its output.
+Is possible then to write your own rule and drop it into that directory, pyGuard will allow you to select it or exclude it as any built-in rule as well as appending the findings to its output.

 For example, you can create the following semgrep rule:
 ```yaml